 That’s the beauty of community projects.
 It’s open-source, it’s there, and you know people can take over at any time.

 Mark Helfman is a top writer on Medium for bitcoin.
 He also publishes the Crypto is Easy newsletter.
 His books, Consensusland and Bitcoin or Bust: Wall Street’s Entry Into Cryptocurrency, explore the social, cultural, and business challenges of cryptocurrency.
-In a past life, he worked for U.S. House Speaker Nancy Pelosi.
+Learn more about him in his bio.